dodona-edu/judge-html/docs/pages/emmet-syntax.md

 All `find_*` methods support `Emmet Syntax`, which allows you to perform search queries in a (**much**) shorter way.
 This comes in handy when you want to quickly find a deeply-nested element along a very specific path.
 This document aims to first explain this syntax, and then provide a few examples to show how it works (and to show how much shorter it can be).
 The methods will always display the character count, to show you that `Emmet Syntax` is always **almost twice** as compact (and for more complex cases, even more than that).

-To indicate that a specific method supports this, all of them have the following line underneath their header in their respective documentation:
+To indicate that a specific method supports this, it's added to the type hint and all of them have the following line underneath their header in their respective documentation:

 _**This method supports Emmet Syntax through the [PARAMETER] parameter.**_